 Milestones mark where man has gone and has yet to go

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 28, 1994
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 28, 1994

 As we celebrate today the 25th anniversary of America’s success in landing men on the moon, it’s worth noting that 1994 is a year awash in milestone anniversaries.